ndroid/msp432-core/src/libraries/RSLK/README.md

 # Introduction

 This [Energia] (https://energia.nu/) library provides a set of classes and functions to make using the [Texas Instrument's Robotic System Learning Kit] (http://www.ti.com/rslk) simple. @n Go to http://www.ti.com/rslk to see the user guides, view curriculum and find the link to order.
+This library is included with the [MSP432-Core](https://github.com/ndroid/msp432-core) for use with Arduino.

 # Using This Library

 ## Library Documentation
-Library documentation is hosted on Github Pages at https://fcooper.github.io/Energia-RSLK-Library/
+Library documentation is hosted on Github Pages at https://ndroid.github.io/msp432-core/RSLK/

 ## SimpleRSLK (Recommended)

 The SimpleRSLK.h defines a set of easy to use functions for the RSLK.
 Internally it calls the classes and functions mentioned below.